docsforadobe/premiere-scripting-guide/11 - Encoder object/encoder.rst

 **Description**

-Makes Adobe Media Encoder render the specified sequence, with the specified settings.
+Makes Adobe Media Encoder render the specified :ref:`sequence`, with the specified settings.

 **Parameters**